 Another project assesses the effect of diet composition on microbial metabolites derived from carbohydrate and protein metabolism (e.g. butyrate, ammonia, nitrosamines) and their effects on the intestine.
 In human intervention studies our volunteers consume diets with different levels of carbohydrate, protein and meat and we measure microbial metabolites in human faecal samples.

-- TENOVUS Research gratn (2018-2012): Application of human intestinal organoids to study food-derived risk factors for inflammatory bowel disease.
+- TENOVUS funded research grant (2018-2021): Application of human intestinal organoids to study food-derived risk factors for inflammatory bowel disease.
+Gratz.

-- Research grant (2014-2015) funded by the Food Standards Agency: Evaluation of masked mycotoxins in foods and their release and uptake in the gut.
-Joint with the Food and Environmental Research Agency, York, UK.
+- DEFRA Food Standards Agency funded research grant (2014-2015): Evaluation of masked mycotoxins in foods and their release and uptake in the gut.
+Gratz.
+Joint with FERA ltd, York, UK.

-- PhD studentship (2013-2016) funded by the Agriculture & Horticulture Development Board: Application of association mapping and genomic sequencing to starch and GI in potato.
+- Agriculture & Horticulture Development Board funded PhD studentship grant (2013-2016): Application of association mapping and genomic sequencing to starch and GI in potato.
 Joint with The James Hutton Institute, Dundee, UK.

 - EU FP7 collaborative project SATIN - Satiety Innovation (2012–2016).

 Course coordinator for MSc courses